 Searching Google Maps led us to a plain and simple bamboo bridge in

-Pai town and not the bridge in question.
+Pai town and not the bridge we wanted.

 But we’ll find it later ..

-Now we reach the historic bridge in Pai where a boy and boy are dressed
+Now we reach the Historic bridge in Pai where a boy and man are dressed

-To bring visitors in instead of the atmosphere ..
+in soldier’s clothes, to bring the visitors in instead to the atmosphere ..

-Not far away is the Pie Mall, we didn’t plan to reach it but we were
+Not far away is the Pai Canyon, we didn’t plan to reach it but we were

 Everyone wants to get there precisely at sunset because it is a great